One of the initial requirements that all potential Lyft drivers have to complete is a background check and a driving record check

 The Lyft criminal background check looks at:

-The Lyft background check looks back seven years into national and county-level databases to check the following:
+The Lyft background check looks back around seven years into national and county-level databases to check the following:

 - No violent crimes